kitfoxc/OBSHTMLPlayerPlugin/README.md

 This plugin allows you to have a native "now playing" widget inside of OBS.
 No need for additional programs or web servers or browser sources or any of that stuff.
-This is all native inside of OBS.
+Everything runs entirely inside of OBS.

 Works for Spotify, YoutubeMusic desktop clients, and Apple Music.
 As of version 1.10, VLC player is also supported, but requires a VLC plugin to actually function.
 You can find the required VLC plugin here: https://github.com/spmn/vlc-win10smtc .
 Make sure to read the installation instructions thoroughly, as it is not installed like a "normal" VLC plugin, you need to configure it or it will not do anything.